 Costa del Sol

 The Costa del Sol is a region in the southern Spanish province of Andalusia that has long been a popular beach break destination for Europeans.
 Comprising resort towns such as Malaga, Torremolinos, Marbella and Nerja, it's the perfect place to relax.
-Our longer southern Spain tours include a day or two at leisure here, for travelers to top up their tan!
+Our longer southern Spain tours include a day or two at leisure here, for travellers to top up their tan!

 Seville's most famous landmark is the cathedral, the world's largest Gothic cathedral and the second largest in the Catholic world after St Peter's Basilica in Rome.
 But there's far more to Seville, a popular city break destination.
 Birthplace of flamenco, Seville is also a great foodie destination, with some of the most delicious Tapas in southern Spain found here.